 Cloud providers¶

-Skyward supports thirteen providers.
-Twelve are cloud services — AWS, GCP, Hyperstack, JarvisLabs, Massed Compute, Novita, RunPod, Scaleway, TensorDock, Verda, VastAI, Vultr — and one is local containers for development and CI.
-All implement the same Provider protocol, so the orchestration layer (actor system, SSH tunnels, bootstrap, task dispatch) works identically regardless of which provider you choose.
-The difference is in how instances are provisioned, what hardware is available, and how authentication works.
+Skyward supports fifteen providers.
+Fourteen are cloud services — AWS, GCP, Hyperstack, JarvisLabs, Lambda, Massed Compute, Novita, RunPod, Salad, Scaleway, TensorDock, Vast.ai, Verda, Vultr — and one runs local containers for development and CI.
+All implement the same provider protocol, so the orchestration layer (offer selection, SSH, bootstrap, task dispatch) works identically regardless of which one you choose.
+The difference is in how machines are provisioned, what hardware is available, and how authentication works.

 Disk size¶

-You can set disk size uniformly across providers using disk_gb on Spec or directly on Compute:
+Set disk size uniformly across providers with disk_gb on Spec or directly on Compute:

 When set, disk_gb overrides the provider's own default.
-When omitted (None), each provider uses its built-in default (e.g., 100 GB for AWS, 200 GB for GCP, 50 GB for RunPod).
-Providers where disk is determined by the instance plan (Vultr, Hyperstack) ignore this parameter.
+When omitted, each provider uses its built-in default (100 GB for AWS, 200 GB for GCP, 50 GB for RunPod).
+Providers where disk is determined by the instance plan ignore it.

 Provider comparison¶